 Sharing Transaction Codes

-During a cardless withdrawal, you might encounter various transaction codes, such as the unique QR code on the ATM screen or a reference number generated by your UPI app.
+During a cardless withdrawal, you might encounter various transaction codes, such as the unique QR code on the ATM screen or a reference number generated by your UPI-enabled app.
 While the QR code is public on the ATM, other sensitive codes generated by your app or sent to your phone should be kept private.
 Do not share these with strangers or even acquaintances, as they could be used to track or interfere with your transaction.

 Mistake Three: Not Checking Transaction Details

 Even a slight oversight can result in withdrawing the wrong amount or facing issues if the transaction fails.
 A quick review of the details can save you a lot of hassle later on.
+This vigilance is a simple yet effective way to protect your financial interests.

 Incorrect Amount Entered